Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Constructing Models from Rule Graphs

 \end{example}

-\paragraph{Constructing GNNs} Given a rule graph $\mathcal{H}$, we define the corresponding parameters of the GNN as follows.
-Specifically, we need to define the matrix $\mathbf{B_r}$ for every $r$.
-Each node from the rule graph is associated with one row of $\mathbf{B_r}$.
+\paragraph{Constructing Models} Given a rule graph $\mathcal{H}$, we define the corresponding parameters of a {\modelName} model (i.e.\ the matrices $\mathbf{B_r}$) as follows.
+Each node from the rule graph is associated with one row/column of $\mathbf{B_r}$.
 Let $n_1,...,n_\ell$ be an enumeration of the nodes in the rule graph.
 The corresponding matrix $\mathbf{B_r}=(b_{ij})$ is defined as:

 Note that because of condition (R2), there will be at most one non-zero element in each row of $\mathbf{B_r}$, in accordance with the assumptions that we made in Section \ref{secModelDescription}.